sanskrit/raw_etexts_english/blogs/manasataramgini/2019-01-06_a-novel-discrete-map-exhibiting-chaotic-behavior.md

 +++
-title = "A novel discrete map exhibiting chaoticxa0behavior"
+title = "A novel discrete map exhibiting chaotic behavior"

 +++
 The map proposed by R. Lozi over 40 years ago is one of the simplest two